caraway-and-rye/caraway-and-rye.github.io/recipes/food-journal-2021.md

 - 5: Leftover lasagna with salad (lettuce, cucumber)
 - 6: Guanciale pasta
 - 7: [Masoor dal](/recipes/indian/masoor-dal), [carrots and peas](recipes/indian/carrots-and-peas) and rice
+- 8: Takeaway sushi from Tokio Kitchen
+- 9: [Fried fish in buttermilk batter](recipes/european/fried-meat), roasted potato edges, mushy peas, tartar sauce and baby gem salad
+- 10: Pasta with sauce from a jar (Russ).
+Leftover lentils, carrots and peas + a tin of sardines in brine (me)
+- 11: Risotto with shrimp and mushrooms.
+Small tomato salad.

 ****